WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/submitting-to-block-directory.md

 The community is ecstatic you made it this far!
 Time to submit your plugin!

-Take a few moments to read the block guidelines (https://github.com/WordPress/wporg-plugin-guidelines/blob/block-guidelines/blocks.md).
+Take a few moments to read [the block guidelines](https://github.com/WordPress/wporg-plugin-guidelines/blob/block-guidelines/blocks.md).
 Create a zip file of your block and navigate over to the [block plugin validator](https://wordpress.org/plugins/developers/block-plugin-validator/) and upload your plugin.